polio-nanopore/piranha/README.md

 These parameters set the minimum number of reads hitting a particular reference in the reference file (and the minimum percentage of reads within the sample) that are necessary to create a binned read group and attempt to make a consensus sequence for that particular sample.
 By default a minimum of 50 reads are necessary to build a consensus sequence and a minimum of 10% of the sample is required to be represented by that particular reference before it will attempt to create a consensus for this.

+### How many reads should I count as a signal?

+We have set the minimum read depth to be 50 reads in order to attempt to make a consensus.
+Within piranha, we run minimap2 to map reads against the background reference panel (in a similar manner to [RAMPART](https://github.com/artic-network/rampart)).
+The top hit within the background reference panel is reported, by default showing the "display_name" field.
+The categories displayed are:

+- Sabin1-Related
+- Sabin2-Related
+- Sabin3-Related
+- WPV1
+- WPV2
+- WPV3
+- NonPolioEV
+- Unmapped

+When sequencing samples at high depth, using mapping software on the raw nanopore reads (which are error prone) can lead to a certain level of noise.
+Hits above the minimum read depth threshold (Default >50) are highlighted in red in the final report.
+If the population of reads mapping to a particular reference successfully makes a consensus sequence at the end of the piranha pipeline, this is an indication of a genuine population of reads rather than noise.

+Importantly, the reference that is hit within the background references file does not fully indicate what consensus sequence will be generated from the read population.
+Further phylogenetic analysis should be performed to confirm the identity of the sequence that you get.

 ## Full usage